PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 as the difference between the maximum and minimum values of the ADC counts in the signal range (“peak-to-peak” pulse heights).

-![Fig. 3: Frequency distribution of the pulse heights generated with a trigger threshold in the range of the noise pulses at an ambient activity of of 0.085 µSv/h.](images/PulseHeights.png)
+![Frequency distribution of the pulse heights generated with a trigger threshold in the range of the noise pulses at an ambient activity of of 0.085 µSv/h.](images/PulseHeights.png)